Market Analysts see Marathon Patent Group Inc. [MARA] gaining to $7.50. Time to buy?

 Sponsored

-Marathon’s grant follows Coinbase’s recent decision to help contribute to the development of Bitcoin Core by offering grants to two developers: Joao Barbosa and an anonymous developer known only as 0xB10C.
-Both Barbosa and Schnelli had been receiving funding from crypto mining giant, Bitmain.
-However, in late 2020, Bitmain decided to stop providing its support, at which point Coinbase and Marathon Patent Group independently decided to step in and offer alternative sources of funding with their respective developer grants.
+Marathon’s current mining fleet consists of 2,560 miners, generating 248 PH/s (petahash per second).
+Each S-19 Pro miner produces 110 TH/s (terahash per second) and adds 0.11 PH/s to the Company’s existing operations.
+Once the additional 4,000 miners are installed, the Company’s mining fleet will consist of 6,560 miners producing approximately 688 PH/s.
+This represents a 256% increase of our current Hashrate production.
+To date, the Company has purchased 103,060 miners, which, once delivered and fully deployed, will produce approximately 10.36 EH/s (exahash per second).

-Over the last 12 months, MARA stock rose by 1838.32%.
-The one-year Marathon Patent Group Inc. stock forecast points to a potential downside of -22.0.
+The stocks have a year to date performance of 115.71 percent and weekly performance of 8.58 percent.
+The stock has been moved at 342.44 percent over the last six months.
+The stock has performed 32.78 percent around the most recent 30 days and changed 858.30 percent over the most recent 3-months.

-The market cap for the stock reached $1.87 billion, with 93.91 million shares outstanding and 47.79 million shares in the current float.
-Compared to the average trading volume of 37.08M shares, MARA stock reached a trading volume of 42633256 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 38.34M shares, MARA reached to a volume of 16245210 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 H.C.
 Wainwright have made an estimate for Marathon Patent Group Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 23, 2020.
 While these analysts kept the previous recommendation, Northland Capital raised their target price from $11 to $8.
 The new note on the price target was released on August 18, 2015, representing the official price target for Marathon Patent Group Inc. stock.
 Previously, the target price had yet another drop from $12 to $9, while ROTH Capital kept a Buy rating on MARA stock.